Honors Requirements

 • With the guidance of their faculty advisor, students will submit a finished screenplay (length and details to be determined by the student and advisor) no later than week nine of the term the student intends to graduate.

-• The screenplay can be based on or expand work done in CINE 420: Advanced Screenwriting.
+• The screenplay will be based on or expand work done in CINE 420: Advanced Screenwriting.
 Typically, students will work on the screenplay in Winter and Spring terms.

 • While it is not required, students can enroll in CINE 405: Independent Study during Winter and Spring terms.